 - 1.1 The main form of support for large enterprises comes through a guarantee granted by SACE S.p.A. ("SACE", Italy's export credit agency and a subsidiary of by Cassa Depositi e Prestiti S.p.A.), backed by an express and unconditional first demand guarantee by the State. - 1.2 This coverage is intended for new financings granted to non-financial enterprises in all forms by domestic or international banks, financial intermediaries and other lenders licensed to lend in Italy.
-To qualify for this guarantee, loans must be granted after the issuance of the Liquidity Decree and by 31 December 2020, to finance labour costs, investments or working capital for assets and operations located in Italy, and have repayment schedules not exceeding six years. - 1.3 SACE's guarantee is available for up to: - (a) 90% of the principal amount of loans to businesses with less than 5,000 employees, and a turnover not exceeding EUR 1.5bn; - (b) 80% of the principal amount of loans to businesses with 5,000 employees or more, or revenues up to EUR 5bn; or - (c) 70% principal amount of loans to businesses with revenues exceeding EUR 5bn.
+The scheme applies to recourse factoring and receivable financing transactions, in respect of commercial claims transferred with or without recourse to the borrower and with recourse to the borrower.
+To qualify for this guarantee, loans must be granted after the issuance of the Liquidity Decree and by 30 June 2021, to finance labour costs, investments, rents and business rentals, or working capital for assets and operations located in Italy, and have repayment schedules not exceeding six years.
+Only up to 20% of the new financing can be applied to discharge pre-existing loan payments falling due between 1 March 2020 and 31 December 2020, provided that these payments had been prevented by the pandemic.
+The 2020 Budget Law has increased such percentage to 25% in respect of new financings granted by SACE after 31 December 2020. - 1.3 The 2020 Budget Law also extended the application of the SACE guarantees at the same conditions described at 1.12 below, for firms with up to 499 employees from 1 March 2021 and until 30 June 2021.
+For such enterprises, the requirement for arrangements with labour associations do not apply. - 1.4 SACE's guarantee is available for up to: - (a) 90% of the principal amount of loans to businesses with less than 5,000 employees, and a turnover not exceeding EUR 1.5bn;